-It’s not the most thrilling or pleasant thing to think about, but it’s something that’s really important.
-It’s especially important when you have children because as well as making financial provision you’re also naming a legal guardian to have responsibility for them in the event that something happens to both of you, in cases like this is good to have good legal resources for this, navigate here to find the perfect lawyer for you.
+Getting a will drafted isn’t the most thrilling or pleasant thing to do.
+However, it’s really important.
+It’s especially important when you have children because as well as making financial provision for them, you are naming a legal guardian who would have responsibility for them in the event that something happens to both of you.

-Wills are also very important if you’re not married or in a civil partnership as when a person dies without leaving a valid will their estate is shared out according to certain rules.
+Wills are also very important if you’re not married or not in a civil partnership.
+When a person dies without leaving a valid will their estate is shared out according to certain rules.
 These are called the rules of intestacy.
 Only married couples or civil partners (and some other close relatives) can inherit under these rules.

-I made an appointment for November, which is Will Aid month.
-During this month instead of paying a participating solicitor a fee for a basic will/pair of basic mirror wills, you are invited to make a voluntary donation to Will Aid.
-The donation supports the work of nine Will Aid charities, which I’ve listed at the end*.
+November is Will Aid month.
+During this month, instead of paying a participating solicitor a fee for drafting a will/wills, you are invited to make a voluntary donation to Will Aid.
+The donation supports the work of nine Will Aid charities:

-The suggested donation is £95 for a basic will or £150 for a pair of basic mirror wills.
-To give you an idea of the usual sort of costs, the Co-op charges £150 including VAT for a single will and £234 including VAT for mirror wills.
+The suggested donation is £100 for a basic will or £180 for a pair of basic mirror wills.
+To give you an idea of the usual costs, the Co-op charges from £150 for a single will and from £245 for mirror wills.
 It’s worth noting that the final cost is likely to be higher as these are the entry level prices.

-We gave the suggested donation, so it still cost less than our solicitor’s usual fee and we’d given to charities – win, win.
+We gave the suggested donation, so it cost significantly less than our solicitor’s usual fee and we’d given to charities – win, win.

 A note on mirror wills

-A mirror will is when a husband/wife or partners make almost identical wills often leaving everything to each other if one partner dies.
-In the event both die together then it goes directly to the children.
+Mirror wills describes when a husband and wife or partners make almost identical wills.
+Often in these cases each person leaves everything to the other if they die.
+In the event that both die together then any inheritance goes directly to the children.
 There are various pros and cons to mirror wills and obviously everyone’s situation is different, so, as always, do your own research!